shivkumar98/AWS-Solutions-Architect-Revision-Notes/chapters/chap03-aws-storage/c_3_2_s3_service_architecture/README.md

 * This how the file would be addressed via CLI: `s3://bucketname/filename`

 ## 🟥 Prefixed and Delimiters
+* S3 stores objects in flat structure without subfolder hierarchy.
+You can use prefixed and delimiters to give the illusion of structure
+* E.g. you could use `/` delimiter to emulate folder directories.

 ## 🟥 Working with Large Objects

+## 🟥 Encryption

+## 🟥 Logging

 ### 🟡 H3